Things to do in Carcassonne?

 I also recommend taking the time to tour the city through the passage of Lices, a space between the 2 walls.
 In the 17th century, the Lices were the poor housing district of the city.
 The opportunity today to admire the city from another angle and escape a bit of the crowd .

-The place to visit absolutely in the city of Carcassonne, it is the castle Comtal.
+The place to visit absolutely in the city of Carcassonne, it is Comtal Castle.

 Built in the 12th century by the Viscounts of Carcassonne, Trencavel, the castle has undergone many changes over the following centuries: addition of an enclosure, towers, ditch or barbican.
 The goal is to strengthen it to the maximum to make it impregnable.
 It constituted indeed, the central device to defend the city in the event of attacks.